What is Market Capitalization?

 Market Capitalization (Market Cap) is the most recent market value of a company’s outstanding shares.
 The Market Cap is equal to the current share price multiplied by the number of shares outstanding.

-Broadly speaking, based on market capitalization, the stock market classifies stock into various categories:
+Broadly speaking, based on market capitalization, the stock market classifies stocks into various categories:

 - Large Cap – Companies with a market cap above $10 billion are classified as large-cap stocks.
 Some examples would be Apple, Microsoft, IBM, Facebook, etc.